Coronavirus - #StayAlert

 Emergency services should only be your first choice when it’s a life-threatening emergency.
 For everything else you can go to an Urgent Treatment Centre, your GP or a pharmacist.
 If you’re not sure where’s best for you, call NHS 111 or go online:

-Dorothy Hosein has today (20 January 2021) stepped down as chief executive of the East of England Ambulance Service NHS ...
+Tom Abell has today (2 August) taken up his post as chief executive of the East of England Ambulance Service NHS Trust (...

 New InTouch EEAST newsletter